-- The Philippines is one of the top producers of seaweeds in the world, specifically the red seaweeds – next to China and Japan.
+- The Philippines is one of the top producers of seaweed in the world, specifically the red seaweed – next to China and Japan.

-- Seaweeds are exported either in raw forms (fresh or dried seaweeds) or processed forms (semi-refined chips/carrageenan and refined carrageenan).
+- Seaweed is exported either in raw form (fresh or dried seaweed) or processed form (semi-refined chips/carrageenan and refined carrageenan).

-- The major importing countries of seaweeds and its natural products are France, Korea, China, USA and Hong Kong.
+- The major importing countries of seaweed and its natural products are France, Korea, China, USA and Hong Kong.

 - Sixty percent is processed into semi-refined chips of carrageenan while 30% are dried and exported raw.
 The remaining 10% is processed into refined carrageenan.

 Rodney tended his harvest twice a day: for at least an hour in the morning and 90 minutes in the afternoon.